Hazard Mitigation picture and link to the Local Mitigation Strategy documentWhat is Mitigation?

 How is the Strategy Updated?

-Lee County Public Safety works with important partners to make sure the strategy is moving in the right direction.
-Together these partners are called the Local Mitigation Strategy Working Group.
-The group meets regularly to keep mitigation plans on track and to check on any projects that are underway.
+Lee County Emergency Management collaborates with community partners to ensure that the strategy is progressing in the right direction.
+These partners collectively form the Local Mitigation Strategy Working Group.
+The group convenes regularly to maintain the momentum of mitigation plans and to monitor ongoing projects.
+Mitigation projects may include:

 • Road/bridge improvement projects